bluescan/tacent/Modules/Image/Contrib/LibKTX/Readme_BuildLibKTX.txt

 Building libktx from Khronos

+NEW INSTRUCTIONS
+* Sync the bluescan KTX-Software fork in GitHub to pickup the latest changes from the Khronos official repo.
+* Find the latest TAG in the official repo and duplicate it at the head of the bluescan fork.
+The TAG must be a full (annotated) version tag.
+* Copy all headers from the fork over the existing tacent LibKTX headers.

+WINDOWS
+Open the folder in VSCode and go to the cmake extension settings.
+Under Cmake: Configure Args add -DKTX_FEATURE_STATIC_LIBRARY=ON
+-DASTCENC_ISA_SSE2=ON
+Choose the DEBUG build variant and hit F7
+Choose the RELEASE build variant and hit F7
+Copy the generated libs over to Tacent.
+You may need to rename the debug lib as it needs the 'd' in it.

+LINUX
+Open the folder in VSCode WSL and go to the cmake extension settings.
+Under Cmake: Configure Args add -DKTX_FEATURE_STATIC_LIBRARY=ON
+-DASTCENC_ISA_SSE2=ON
+Choose the RELEASE build variant and hit F7
+Copy the generated lib over to Tacent.

+OLD INSTRUCTIONS

 Windows:
 * Clone the repo from https://github.com/KhronosGroup/KTX-Software
 * You must clone and not download as a zip otherwise it won't grab the version number correctly.